UC Health Centre

 - We will contact you if your form is not legible once printed to meet enrolment criteria.

-- UC staff - we have currently closed enrolments for staff during 2018.
-We hope to review this decision in 2019.
+- UC staff - we have currently closed enrolments for UC staff.
+We hope to review this decision mid-2019.

 Students must be seen or must contact the Health Centre within 24 hours of missing an examination to Apply for Special Consideration.